SuperArtyK/bigint/README.md

+# BigInt

+This is a lightweight and more efficient implementation of BigInt type for and on C++.

+It is made with the help of my game engine ACEngine, to not reimplement the tools that it has already.

+In future there are plans to merging this project back with the ACEngine to provide arbitrary-width arithmetics in there.

+Below is the original docs from the ACEngine at the time of the project creation.

 # ACEngine

 This is my C++ engine to create games and stuff in console.
 Rework of my previous [console_engine](https://github.com/SuperArtyK/console_engine_win32 "console_engine") attempt